ngshaohui/pyclara/[WIP] searching.md

 # Searching

-One of the most common algorithms we encounter is to search for an element in a collection.
+One of the most common algorithms we frequently encounter is to search for an element in a collection.

 Python has a lot of nice searching functions built in already for searching, which we can use instead of implementing our own.